melshiD/call-me-back/README.md

 Cloudflare Workers can't make outbound WebSocket connections—a hard platform limitation we discovered mid-build.
 The entire voice pipeline had to be extracted and redeployed to a Vultr VPS.
 What started as a setback became an advantage: Vultr now handles both the voice pipeline and serves as the build server for Raindrop deployments.

 ### The WSL Near-Death Experience
 **8 hours** across two separate WSL crashes that corrupted the development environment.
-Each time, I thought my entire project might suffer a terrible fate.
+Each time, we thought (and especially me, the human engineer writing this readme file; who was without Claude during times of WSL crashes) the entire project might suffer a terrible fate.
 The key is to NOT PANIC and commit/push often... very often.

+### Getting Claude to adhere to safe patterns
+**We have still not** figured out how to ensure that Claude maintains adherence to safe, script-based patterns when performing operations that require reading, writing or transferring environment veriables and other sensitive secrets.
+We have designed a number of patterns that do, when followed, prevent environment variables from being exposed to the Claude logs and unsecure means of transfer.
+However, getting Claude to keep up with always using the patterns has proved a challenge.

 ---